9 Steps to Start Researching Your Competitors

 #2 Continue With Researching Your Competitors on Social Media

-Another place where you can continue with your research on competitors is the social media.
+Another place where you can continue with your research on competitors is social media.
 Look at Twitter Search and Facebook to find possible company profiles that can be your competition.
-You can also check Google Plus that have a really great potential for different informations that will interest you.
+You can also check Google Plus, which has a really great potential for different information that will interest you.

 #3 Ask your sales team for information about competitors from customers